sjberman/nginx-gateway-fabric/internal/controller/nginx/modules/README.md

 - [httpmatches](./src/httpmatches.js): a location handler for HTTP requests.
 It redirects requests to an internal location block based on the request's headers, arguments, and method.
+- [epp](./src/epp.js): handles communication with the EndpointPicker (EPP) component.
+This is for acquiring a specific AI endpoint to route client traffic to when using the Gateway API Inference Extension.

 ### Helpful Resources for Module Development